NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 In the Guardrails library, we provide two approaches out of the box for the fact-checking rail, these are colloquially referred to as AskLLM and AlignScore in the rest of this documentation.
 For more details read the [library guide](./../../docs/user_guides/guardrails-library.md).

 #### AskLLM
 In this approach, the fact-checking rail is implemented as an entailment prediction problem.
-Given an evidence passage and the predicted answer, we prompt an LLM to predict yes/no to whether the answer grounded in the evidence or not.
+Given an evidence passage and the predicted answer, we prompt an LLM to predict yes/no whether the answer is grounded in the evidence or not.
 This is the default approach.

 #### AlignScore
 This approach is based on the AlignScore model [Zha et al. 2023](https://aclanthology.org/2023.acl-long.634.pdf).
 Given an evidence passage and the predicted answer, the model is finetuned to predict that they are aligned when: